-Question County Response What are your thoughts on the province recovering a percentage of frontline policing costs from those currently not paying?
-What aspects of the proposed costing model do you feel would reflect the needs of your community?
-What will not work in the proposed costing model?
-What ability do communities and municipalities have to be agile in their budgets for policing costs?
+Question County Response What are your thoughts recovering a percentage policing costs from those paying? e of frontline What aspects of the pro model do you feel would of your community?
+What will not work in the model? e proposed costing What ability do communities and municipalities have to be agile in their budgets for policing costs?
+Author: Doug Munn Reviewed by CAO:

-Reviewed by: